-In the hair and beauty industry personal injury claims are on the rise.
+In the hair and beauty industry, personal injury claims are on the rise.
 Changes in English law have meant the “no win no fee” solicitors are looking for a new client base to replace the downturn in whiplash claims.
 With claims settlements averaging at £12,000 for a lash tint and as much as £35,000 for a reaction to hair dye, claims that may have been avoided by patch testing could prove catastrophic for a business or sole trader.

-Of course, every good hairdresser/beautician has insurance to cover them if the worst was to happen, but failing to follow patch testing procedures could invalidate your insurance policy leaving you to have to settle a claim yourself.
+Of course, every good hairdresser/beautician has insurance to cover them if the worst were to happen, but failing to follow patch testing procedures could invalidate your insurance policy leaving you to have to settle a claim yourself.
 If you are a sole trader, this could put your personal assets, such as your home, at risk if you did not have the means to pay the injured party.

 When you receive training in the use of any product or treatment, the trainer and/or product manufacturer should advise you if patch testing is necessary and how often it should be done.
 This should also be checked against your insurance policy as different Insurers have different requirements which you must follow in order for your insurance to be valid and respond in the event of a claim.